-Business is at a “dead stop,” said a retail loan officer in Michigan.
-With mortgage rates nearly doubling from the start of 2022, the LO, who has more than 20 years of experience in the industry, says it’s painful to see deals simply disappear.
+With mortgage rates having nearly doubled from the start of 2022, the LO, who has more than 20 years of experience in the industry, says it’s painful to see deals simply disappear.
 People just aren’t moving, and who’s trying to get a refi now?

 “I go into real estate offices and Realtors have zero listings for the week,” said the LO, who requested anonymity to protect the business of her partners.
 “I feel bad trying to convince somebody that it’s a good time to buy and get a mortgage.
 Am I really doing my fiduciary duty by trying to convince them?”